BVMrs/bruh_app/README.md

-The application can be accessed here: https://afternoon-mountain-35872.herokuapp.com/
+The application can be accessed here: https://afternoon-mountain-35872.herokuapp.com/ **NOTE: The application is a PoC and it doesn not check for input integrity.
+Bad inputs will crash it.

 After registering / sending a bruh / showing bros, click back to come back to the html.